SD › Thailand › Bangkok › Best Time to Visit

 - Beer Garden Festival – This is Thailand’s answer to Germany’s Oktoberfest.
 November is the start of the country’s annual beer garden season, where tables and chairs are brought out onto the street and Singha, Heineken, and a host of other beers are available on tap.
 While it’s a nationwide event, it’s most prevalent in the capital.
 Food stalls, live bands and practically an endless list of different beers can be found at plazas, bar strips and malls like Central World.

-- Loy Krathong Festival – One of the most picturesque festivals in Bangkok happens on the first full moon day of November, on November 14 in 2016.
+- Loy Krathong Festival – One of the most picturesque festivals in Bangkok happens on the first full moon day of November.
 In the evening, Thai people buy or make a krathong, which is like a small boat made of banana tree and banana leaves, with flowers and a candle in the middle.
 They then gather around lakes, rivers and canals to pay respects to the goddess of water by releasing their beautiful rafts in order to wash away sins.
 The sight of the thousands of flickering lights is truly magical, and there are many spots throughout the city to get involved or simply watch the festivities.
 The main Loy Krathong celebration in Bangkok has been held at Asiatique in recent years.

 Bangkok Events in December